crablane/bombay-bicycle-club-spotifyr/README.md

 Plotting all Bombay Bicycle Club tracks in an energy/valence-matrix

 ## Motivation
 I have always had strong feelings about music.
-When I was twelve or so, my pen-pal Julia and I fell apart, because she turned out to be an Eminem-Fan and I wasn’t – we both felt that signaled something important about each others’ character.
+At the ripe age of eleven, my pen-pal Julia and I fell apart, because she turned out to be an Eminem-Fan and I wasn’t – we both felt that signaled something important about each others’ character.
 Later, I hosted my own radio show at our unis’ radio station and I will admit I used this as a way to play whatever music I felt needed to be heard.
 I have grown more tolerant over the years, but still, nothing hypes me up or makes me cry like a good song.

 So when I heard that there is an R-package that allows you to download and analyze data from Spotify, I knew I had to do _something_ with it.
 Every song that gets uploaded to Spotify is processed by an algorithm that determines a songs’ charachteristics, for example how danceable it is, whether its an acoustic piece or not, whether it includes speech (like a podcast) how loud it is or whether it’s a live performed track.